 Where to Buy the Best Composite Cedar Shakes

 When you are ready to purchase your composite cedar shakes, you’ll want to purchase from a leader in the industry.
 Brava Roof Tile is an innovator in the marketplace!
-We have ten standard colors in our synthetic cedar shake line and can create any custom color you desire.
-Our cedar roof tiles have been installed across the USA and in Europe and can be shipped almost anywhere in the world.
+We have 11 standard colors in our synthetic cedar shake line and can create any custom color you desire.
+Our synthetic cedar roof tiles have been installed across the USA and in Europe and can be shipped almost anywhere in the world.
 We offer a number of valuable resources like free roof tile samples, CAD drawings of our products, and installation videos to instruct you on the proper way to install our roofing.
+Compare our product to other composite options and see the advantages our solutions offer, as well as the awards we have won.
 You can be confident that you have made a wise decision when you choose beautiful Brava roof tiles.
-Contact us today for a sample!